voxel51/fiftyone-teams-app-deploy/helm/README.md

 #### Enabling FiftyOne Teams Plugins

-FiftyOne Teams v1.3.0 officially introduces [Plugins](https://docs.voxel51.com/plugins/index.html) to customize and extend the functionality of FiftyOne Teams in your environment.
+FiftyOne Teams v1.3.0 includes significant enhancements for [Plugins](https://docs.voxel51.com/plugins/index.html) to customize and extend the functionality of FiftyOne Teams in your environment.
 There are three modes for plugins:

 - Builtin Plugins Only - no changes are required for this mode.
-- Plugins run in the `fiftyone-app` deployment - to enabled this mode you must:
+- Plugins run in the `fiftyone-app` deployment - to enable this mode you must:
     - set `appSettings.env.FIFTYONE_PLUGINS_DIR` to the path for a Persistent Volume Claim mounted to the `teams-api` and `fiftyone-app` deployments
 	- set `apiSettings.env.FIFTYONE_PLUGINS_DIR` to the path for a Persistent Volume Claim mounted to the `teams-api` and `fiftyone-app` deployments
 	- mount a Persistent Volume Claim that provides `ReadWrite` permissions to the `teams-api` deployment at the `FIFTYONE_PLUGINS_DIR` path